Prakash-Er24/News-articles/README.md

 # News Article App

-The live news articles are fetching from the RSS feed for updating the database with new articles for every minute.
+The news articles are fetched from the different RSS feeds to update the database with new articles every minute.

 ## Features
+ - User can Register and login.
+ - Password is encrypted using 'bcryptjs' while registering.
  - Redux is used for global state management.
  - New articles are listed on the top of the page.
  - Used REST API to interact with the server.
+ - Used https://rss2json.com/ to convert XML to JSON format.
  - Storing the news articles in the database which is not present.
  - Mongoose is used as a driver to connect with MongoDB.
  - Used 'node-cron' to make API requests to fetch RSS feeds at a regular time intervals.